Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Slightly full belly + recent feeding + normal posture: Often points toward gas or mild digestive slowdown

-• Complete refusal to eat, repeated spitting, or sudden appetite drop: Dramatically raises concern level
+• Refusal to eat, repeated spitting, or sudden appetite drop: Raises the concern level

 If feeding has also changed significantly, compare thoroughly with axolotl not eating and later use the axolotl feeding calculator to avoid restarting with the wrong schedule.